 His name is on this road because Ho Tung, an extremely wealthy man, helped fund the completion of the Kowloon Tong Estate when it fell into money problems during the late 1920s.
 Quite fitting that Bruce should buy a house there 50 years later, and this is our next stop.

 From Boundary Street continue past Ho Tung Road until you reach the junction with Waterloo Road.
 It's a major junction with a flyover running north/south.
 There is a crossing here that we can use to cross to the other side before turning right and walking north up Waterloo Road.

 Ignore the first left hand turn (Lincoln Road) and instead walk to the next left hand turn into Essex Crescent.
 Follow the road as it curves to the right and at the end you will be on Cumberland Road.
-Follow Cumberland Road up until you get to Bruce's old house at #41.
+Follow Cumberland Road up until you get to #41.
 The patterned wall makes it fairly easy to spot.